 The “Adventure” Label – Cop out or legitimate title?

 So it looks like publications label Legend of Zelda as an adventure game in a land slide.
 Which leads me to ask, what the hell is an adventure game?
 Don’t we have adventures in every game we play?
-Harvest Moon could be considered an adventure game, as you have adventures in farming.
+Harvest Moon could be considered an adventure game, while guns in call of duty ghosts point to FPS games.
 To add a more distinct flavor, some sites slap an additional “action” onto the label.
 Making it not only an adventure, but one which has plenty of action in it.
 Shouldn’t all adventures have action in them?

 Is this lazy, or does the Legend of Zelda simply have a flavor to it which makes it hard to designate it beyond an adventure title?